NESTLab/sensor-degradation-filter/README.md

 ## For NEST Lab users
 ### Running physical robot experiments
-For the ASDF work, no additional work needs to be done.
+For the ASCF work, no additional work needs to be done.
 The robot controllers are run on the server which can used the controllers compiled here.

 For the BayesCPF work, you will need to cross-compile the robot controller.
 The controller code here is not adjusted for compilation on the actual Khepera IV robots, but I created a [dedicated repository](https://github.com/khaiyichin/sensor-degradation-filter-real-kheperaiv.git) just for that.
-You do not need to clone the repository manually; it is included as this repository as a submodule.
+You _do not_ need to clone the repository manually; it is included as this repository as a submodule.
 Simply do
 ```
 $ git submodule update --init --recursive
 ```